 Does the process of applying for a grant seem like a daunting and complex task?
-Let Assel Consulting take the mystery out of the grant process, including research, proposal creation, and application even when facing rapidly approaching deadlines.
+Let Assel Grant Services take the mystery out of the grant process, including research, proposal creation, and application even when facing rapidly approaching deadlines.
 We are experienced with both private and public grant programs in areas as diverse as education, biotechnology, and engineering.

 Combined, we have been awarded over $119 million in grants since 2003 and have applied for more than 650 grants over that time.
 We have a proven track record in helping our clients be successful and we would like the opportunity to show you how we can help your organization.